The Commitment: Don Alex's Story

 Alex brings his son César to meet with the family of a child in need of cleft care

 “Before Don Alex started his volunteer work we lost these cleft lip and cleft palate patients.
 We don’t have any plastic surgeons here.
-They never got the medical care they needed, they lost weight, they were malnourished and many died”, says Dr. Ramón Irías, pediatrician at the regional Hospital San Francisco in Juticalpa, Don Alex’s home town.
+They never got the medical care they needed, they lost weight, they were malnourished and many died”, says Dr. Ramón Irías, paediatrician at the regional Hospital San Francisco in Juticalpa, Don Alex’s home town.

 “We never used to keep a record of these patients.
 Now we have started doing that, and I believe that we have identified 71 patients and referred them to Don Alex — we keep counting every day!”